peedy2495/pmx-security/README.md

 ## Usage

+Clone this repo into /etc/pve/ext/scripts.
+Now, it's available on all nodes for execution because of pmxcfs.
-Scripts inside /etc/pve can't be modified for execution.
+Be aware, that scripts inside /etc/pve can't be modified for execution.
 Therefore you have to start 'em with `bash <path_to_script>`